jpappel/complex-fractals/README.md

-  -l, --lower-left <value>        Set the lower left corner of the fractal area (default: -2-2i) -u, --upper-right <value>       Set the upper right corner of the fractal area (default: 2+2i) -z, --magnification <value>     Set the magnification factor (default: 1) -o, --output <filename>         the output filename (default: fractal.grid) -f, --fractal <type>            the fractal type (default: mandelbrot)
+  -l, --lower-left <value>        Set the lower left corner of the fractal area (default: -2-2i) -u, --upper-right <value>       Set the upper right corner of the fractal area (default: 2+2i) -z, --magnification <value>     Set the magnification factor (default: 1) -d, --degree <value>            Set the degree for fractals that use it (default: 1) -c, --constant <value>          Set the constant for fractals that use it (default: 0+0i) -r, --radius <value>            Set the radius for fractals that use it (default: 2) -o, --output <filename>         the output filename (default: fractal.grid) -f, --fractal <type>            the fractal type (default: mandelbrot)
       supported fractals: mandelbrot, tricorn, multibrot, multicorn, burning_ship, julia